 It works by using a laser that breaks the pigments of the ink down.
 Once the pigments are broken down, they are then small enough for the body to dispose of them.
 This is what your body has been trying to do ever since you got the ink.

 The size of your tattoo will dictate how many sessions this process will take.

 You could also opt for an instant fix of plastic surgery.
 This is where another layer of your skin is grafted over the tattoo to cover it.

 Surgery is as equally painful as laser removal, but may be an option for a very small tattoo and would require only one treatment rather than multiple required with laser tattoo removal.

 Some natural methods are claimed to be effective.
 These include a salt scrub, which is used to over-exfoliate the skin.
 It takes a long time for it to work—if, indeed, it does.
 Moreover, this treatment can leave lasting damage and scarring to the skin, due to the intense scrubbing.

 A variation on this method is using salt and lemon.
 To do this, you mix salt and lemon together to make a solution.
 You then need to soak a cotton ball in it and apply it to the tattooed skin.
 Leave it there for around an hour at a time, to soak deep into the skin.
 This is supposed to work on breaking up the pigments, but is rarely, if ever, a success.

-Now you know more about how tattoos work, you will understand why it is so difficult to remove them.
+Now you know more about how tattoos work, you will begin to understand why it’s so difficult to remove them.